AvtsVivek/LearnVsExt/src/tasks/900550-GetSelection/ReadMe.md

 ## Notes
 1. The other way to selecting of text is using DTE.
 Search for InsertGuidMenuCmd example.
 There the selection is obtained by using DTE objects.
+2. This example is based on SVsTextManager and IVsTextManager2 and textManager.GetActiveView2();
+3. Should come after 402500-VsTextManagerIntro
+4.